-22. Although India became a signatory to the WTO (and thereby to TRIPS) in 1995, it was not required to adopt the policies of TRIPS until 2005.
+1 Although India became a signatory to the WTO (and thereby to TRIPS) in 1995, it was not required to adopt the policies of TRIPS until 2005.

-23. Section 2(1)(ac) of the Patent Act: "capable of industrial application in relation to an invention means that the invention is capable of being made or used in an industry."
+2 Section 2(1)(ac) of the Patent Act: "capable of industrial application in relation to an invention means that the invention is capable of being made or used in an industry."

-24. Section 2(I) (ab) of the Patent Act: "Assignee includes an assignee of the assignee and the legal representative of the deceased assignee and references to the assignee of any person include references to the assignee of the legal representative or assignee of that person patentable.
-For the purposes of this clause, salts, esters, ethers, polymorphs, metabolites, pure form, particle size, isomers, mixtures of isomers, complexes, combinations and other derivatives of known substances are to be considered to be the same substances, unless they differ significantly in properties with regard to efficacy.
-Therefore, Swiss Claims will not be allowed in India.
+3 Section 2(1) (ab) of the Patent Act: "Assignee includes an assignee of the assignee and the legal representative of the deceased assignee and references to the assignee of any person include references to the assignee of the legal representative or assignee of that person."

-25. Section 2(1) (k) of the Patent Act: "legal representative means a person who in law represents the estate of a deceased person."
+4 Section 2(1) (k) of the Patent Act: "legal representative means a person who in law represents the estate of a deceased person."